teusH/MySense/PyCom/README.md

 <img src="images/SDS011-BME280-SSD1306.png" align=right height=150>
 The controller has on board WiFi, BlueTooth and for LoPy LoRa.
 Use an external LoRa Wan 868/915 LoRa antenna on the LoPy.
 The PyCom controller can be programmed via embedded micropython.
-To access the board use the Atom (atom-beta) with the makr plugin.
+To access the board use the Atom with the Pymakr plugin.
 Atom is interfacing either via WiFi (192.168.4.1) or serial (USB) connection to the controller.

 The goal is to use the PyCom ESP as controller for MySense sensor satallite kits.
 Measuring dust, rel. humidity and GPS to forward this to Mosquitto database (WiFi) or LoRa data concentrator.
 From which the MySense configured as proxy can pick up sensor data to the MySense databases.